apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

 __Note__ The Oak Lucene index will only index _Strings_ and _Binaries_ by default.
 If you need to add another data type, you need to add it to the  _includePropertyTypes_ setting, and don't forget to set the _reindex_ flag to true.

+To store the Lucene index in the file system, in the Lucene index definition node, set the property "persistence" to "file", and set the property "path" to the directory where the index should be stored.
+Then start reindexing by setting "reindex" to "true" (a boolean).

 ### The Solr Index